MagdaPaj/debian-dependency-package-generation/README.md

 If there is an error with unmet dependencies because APT would like to install a newer version of a dependent package, you have multiple options to force the installation of the pinned versions.

-1. Install the companion package first
+1. Install the pinning package first
 ```bash
 sudo apt install ./pinning-pack.deb
 sudo apt install ./dependency-pack.deb